OExchange/www.oexchange.org/README.md

 To deploy a version of the site to your local dev environment, but still have it reference the CDN assets, set up a "www-localstage" virtual host and /etc/host mapping, and use the deploy-localstage build target.

-Not that you can't deploy to production, either the main server or the CDN, without proper credentials.
+Note that you can't deploy to production, either the main server or the CDN, without proper credentials.